General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Building Principles of GPMs

 There are many contrastive learning approaches with variations in loss functions.
 A key design choice in contrastive learning is whether to compute the contrastive loss on an instance basis or a cluster basis.

-\paragraph{Instance Discrimination} Instance Discrimination is arguably the most dominant paradigm in recent contrastive learning.
+\paragraph{Instance Discrimination} Instance Discrimination is the most dominant paradigm in recent contrastive learning.
 Each instance (sample) in the dataset is treated as its own distinct class.
 This is typically achieved using contrastive loss functions like \modelname{InfoNCE} see \Cref{eq:infonce}. \autocite{oord2018representation} As detailed in \Cref{eq:infonce}, the loss function is formulated as a categorical cross-entropy loss where the task is to classify the positive sample correctly among a set of negatives plus the positive itself.

-In materials and chemistry, this can involve aligning the textual representation of a structure with a graphical representation, image, or other visual method to represent a molecule.
-The model could also learn from augmentations of a structure, such as being given several valid \gls{smiles} strings that all describe the identical molecule.
-Furthermore, this approach can involve contrasting variations of a crystal structure against entirely different molecules or materials, enabling the model to grasp the subtle similarities and stark differences between them.
+In materials and chemistry, this can involve aligning the textual representation of a structure with a graphical representation, image, or other visual method to represent a molecule.\autocite{seidl2023enhancing} The model could also learn from augmentations of a structure, such as being given several valid \gls{smiles} strings that all describe the identical molecule.